Housing in the United Kingdom: Renting

 Tudor Walters, a Liberal Party member of Parliament (MP), was inspired by the garden city movement, calling for spacious low-density developments and semi-detached houses built to a high construction standard.
 Older women could now vote.
 Local politicians consulted with them and, in response, put more emphasis on such amenities as communal laundromats, extra bedrooms, indoor lavatories, running hot water, separate parlours to demonstrate their respectability and practical vegetable gardens rather than manicured yards.

 The housewives had had their fill of chamber pots.
 Progress was not automatic, as shown by the troubles of rural Norfolk.
 Many dreams were shattered as local authorities had to renege on promises they could not fulfil due to undue haste, impossible national deadlines, debilitating bureaucracy, lack of lumber, rising costs, and the unaffordability of rents by the rural poor.

 In England and Wales, 214,000 multi-unit council buildings were built by 1939; making the Ministry of Health largely a ministry of housing.
 Council housing accounted for 10% of the housing stock in the UK by 1938, peaking at 32% in 1980, and dropping to 18% by 1996, where it held steady for the next two decades.

+In 2025, England has approximately 4.5 million social homes.
+However, demand remains at record levels with 1.33 million households on local authority waiting lists in 2024, the highest number since 2014.

+As of 2025, there were 309,856 long-term empty homes in England, a 13% increase from the previous year.
+A coalition of housing organisations including Shelter and the Empty Homes Network wrote to the Housing Minister in February 2026 calling for a national empty homes strategy.